allenjedb/allenjedb.github.io/_posts/2022-07-27-NoName-Writeup.md

 platform: offsecsil2.png
 ---

-Easy rated Proving Grounds Play machine that covers command injection and SUID privesc.
+NoName is an intermediate rated Proving Grounds Play machine that covers command injection and SUID privesc.

 <!--more-->